jhcknzzm/SSFL-Benchmarking-Semi-supervised-Federated-Learning/README.md

 --experiment_num      experiment number, each experiment number corresponds to a specific experiment setting, you can modify these settings by modifying setting.py, e.g., --experiment_num 0
 --GPU_list            GPUs used for training, e.g., --GPU_list 0123456789
 --ip_address          the ip address of the machine, e.g., --ip_address 128.32.162.169
---datasetid           the id of datasets, datasetid = 0/1/2 means the Cifar-10/SVHN/EMNIST is used in the experiment.
+--datasetid           the id of the datasets, datasetid = 0/1/2 means the Cifar-10/SVHN/EMNIST dataset is used in the experiment.
 ```
+Following is the default experiment setting of Cifar-10:
+  | User number K | the number of communication users $C_k$